Maharishi Parāśara

 separated humanity from animal kingdom - first quantum jump that made humans a representative identity of all mammals.
 Being a representative, they must watch for the benefit of all - Sarv Eva Bhavantu Sukhinah

-- peace and prosperity for all.
+- peace and prosperity to all.
 They believed it was Naad Yoga

 that made humans bipedal in the world of quadrupedal mammals.
 Not only that taller you stand, farther you could see and speak ; the vertical spinal column allowed the Kundalini